diwic/thin_main_loop/README.md

  * Bind to the best backend on each platform
  * Compatible with Futures/await/async, when it settles
  * No extra background threads
+ * Provide access to raw handles to allow platform specific extensions

 ## Non-goals